thinkcompany/think_dev-standards/development-standards/css/README.md

 4. State
 5. Theme

 This helps us avoid complexity and easily move between style rules in a logically ordered way.
+We can also use this structure to better plan the `sass-template` partials that make up our compiled CSS.

 ### BEM